MicrosoftDocs/windows-powershell-docs/docset/windows/trustedplatformmodule/initialize-tpm.md

 ```

 This command initializes a TPM.
-The *ForceClearAllowed* parameter means that the owner authorization value needs to be imported or reset in order for provisioning to continue.
-The *PhysicalPresenceAllowed* parameter means that a user must be present during a restart to continue the process.
+The *AllowClear* parameter means that the owner authorization value needs to be imported or reset in order for provisioning to continue.
+The *AllowPhysicalPresence* parameter means that a user must be present during a restart to continue the process.

 The cmdlet returns an object with information about the state of the provisioning process.